suspicious-cow/suspicious-cow/README.md

 Most of what I do is propreitary and can't be shared publically but here you will find work that I do as a hobby and to keep my skills sharp.
 If you are just going down the data science path, drop me a line.
 I'm happy to help any way I can. 😃

 - 🔭 I’m currently working on a binary prediction model for a customer around churn rates
-- 🌱 I’m currently digging deep into AutoGen
+- 🌱 I’m currently digging deep into agentic AI
-- 📫 How to reach me: zain_naboulsi@msn.com
 - ⚡ Fun fact: I used to be a scuba diving instructor and an avid sky diver